sider/sider-docs/docs/enterprise/operation.md

   bundle exec puma
 ```

-**sideci worker** is responsible for processing background jobs.
+**sideci-worker** is responsible for processing background jobs.
 You should pass these parameters to your Docker runtime.

 - COMMAND: `bundle exec sidekiq`
 - Environment variables: See [Sider Enterprise Configuration](./config.md)

-This is an example of how to start **sideci worker**.
+This is an example of how to start **sideci-worker**.

 ```console
 docker run \